May 10, 2021 4 min read

 All in all, this can contribute to fear, anxiety, anger, and guilt for both the care recipients and caregivers.
 In terms of anxiety, seniors may feel overwhelmed when they think they are receiving too much help while caregivers feel anxious when seniors are not getting the proper amount of care.

-Dementia activities can help keep them in good spirits, reduce their level of anxiety and reduce depressive episodes.
+Dementia activities such as AquaPaint can help keep them in good spirits, reduce their level of anxiety and reduce depressive episodes.
 These activities help to stir memories and allow them to reminisce about their life, foster emotional connections with others, encourage self-expression, and keep them engaged.

 If possible, ask them how they want their care to be done or who they want to receive help from.
 Most importantly, emphasise the benefits of receiving help so they also know what they can gain from the care.